alexisvl/os2/specs/on_screen_display.md

 for termination overheat or other critical conditions, and a transient "IDENT" indication when a probe identifier is activated).

-- `DESC1` and `DESC2` are arranged so they flow together into a single field, and exist so that an optional captioning plugin may be used to write user- specified labels onto the display.
+- `DESC1` to `DESC3` are arranged so they flow together into a single field, and exist so that an optional captioning plugin may be used to write user- specified labels onto the display.